-Moving an export to a border system necessarily involves the use of the bulk power system.
+Moving Electricity to a Border System.
+Moving electricity for export to a border system necessarily involves the use of the bulk power system.
 As noted in the preceding section, bulk power system reliability concerns are addressed under the FPA by FERC and NERC and involve the enforcement of mandatory reliability standards.
 These standards ensure that all owners, operators, and users of the bulk power system have an obligation to maintain system security and reliability.
-The standards are structured so that there are always entities with broader responsibilities than the Applicant, such as reliability coordinators and balancing authorities, to keep a constant watch over the domestic transmission system.
+The standards are structured so that there are always entities with broader responsibilities than the applicant, such as reliability coordinators and balancing authorities, to keep a constant watch over the domestic transmission system.

-To deliver the export from the source to a border system, the Applicant must make the necessary commercial arrangements and obtain sufficient transmission capacity to wheel the exported energy to the border system.
-The Applicant would be expected to follow FERC orders regarding open transmission access and to schedule delivery of the export with the appropriate RTO, ISO, and/or balancing authority (formerly the control area operator).
+To deliver the export from the source to a border system, the applicant must make the necessary commercial arrangements and obtain sufficient transmission capacity to wheel the exported energy to the border system.
+The applicant would be expected to follow FERC orders regarding open transmission access and to schedule delivery of the export with the appropriate RTO, ISO, and/or balancing authority (formerly the control area operator).